When it comes to treating mental illness, Terry Landry says there’s no ‘one size fits all’ approach to recovery.

 It also keeps people from being admitted into hospital.

-Take the Assertive Community Treatment (ACT) and Community High Intensity Treatment Teams (CHITT).
-Both provide 24-hour a day service, even on weekends and holidays.
+Take the Assertive Community Treatment (ACT) and Community High Intensity Treatment (CHIT) services.
+Both feature teams that provide 24-hour a day service, even on weekends and holidays.

 They work with a shared-care model, with inter-professional teams featuring occupational therapists, social workers, nurses, addictions and peer specialists, as well as a psychiatrist, secretary and manager.